- Trip Outline

 The 5-day horse trek takes you through ancient trails in the mountains- trails that the average tourist in Bhutan never see.
-As we follow the Royal Trail, we will visit monasteries, old temples and ride through quaint villages.
+As we follow the Royal Trail, we will visit monasteries, old temples, and ride through quaint villages.
 We will ride at a comfortable pace each day for 3-5 hours depending upon your skill level and how far we need to ride to reach our campsite.
-The ponies are surefooted and steady – perfect for your ride in the mountains.
+The ponies are sure-footed and steady – perfect for your ride in the mountains.
 You can also expect to catch a glimpse of a wide variety of wildlife.
 Camping out is a great way to experience all that Bhutan has to offer.
 Dinner is served by the campfire under incredible night skies.

-At the beginning and end of the trip we will visit spiritual and spectacular sites in Bhutan including Taktsang Goemba, Drukgyel Dzong, Punakha Dzong and Khamsum Yuelley Namgyal Chorten.
-Accommodations are in hotels, local farm-stays and tents, depending on location.
+At the beginning and end of the trip, we will visit spiritual and spectacular sites in Bhutan including Taktsang Goemba, Drukgyel Dzong, Punakha Dzong, and Khamsum Yuelley Namgyal Chorten.
+Accommodations are in hotels, local farm-stays, and tents, depending on location.
 Picnic lunches are taken in meadows and alongside sparkling streams, with local dishes served each night.

 This tour is a combination of horseback riding, trekking and sight-seeing to include all the highlights of Bhutan, as well as exploring the land and people behind the happiest place on earth.